accetto/headless-drawing-g3/docker/xfce/README.md

 > WebGL (Web Graphics Library) is a JavaScript API for rendering high-performance interactive 3D and 2D graphics within any compatible web browser without the use of plug-ins.
 WebGL does so by introducing an API that closely conforms to OpenGL ES 2.0 that can be used in HTML5 `<canvas>` elements.
 This conformance makes it possible for the API to take advantage of hardware graphics acceleration provided by the user's device.

-The WebGL support in particular browser can be tested by navigating to [this URL][webgl-test].
+The WebGL support in particular browser can be tested by navigating to this official [WebGL test page][webgl-test].
 You should see a spinning cube.

-Interesting enough, [Firefox][firefox] requires the `mesa-utils` to be installed in the container, but [Chromium][chromium] does not.
+Interestingly enough, [Firefox][firefox] requires the `mesa-utils` to be installed in the container, but [Chromium][chromium] does not.

 ### Using GPU of the host